leblancmeneses/actions/README.md

 ## Version Autopilot

-This is perfect for packages that are not meant to be **consumed** by other packages, like a website or a mobile app, where semantic versioning is not required.
+This is perfect for packages that are not meant to be **consumed** by other packages, like a website or a mobile app, where semantic versioning is not required and are continuously deploying.

 This will automatically increment the version on every **run** of your github action pipeline.